 Another common issue associated with pesticide use is the issue of drift.
 Pesticide drift is “the airborne movement of pesticides from an area of application to any unintended site” .
 Pesticides can drift from farm to farm, which damages the crop of farmers who are not using crops that are resistant to the pesticide.
 This is most recently been an issue with the pesticide, Dicamba, which is applied to the genetically modified, Dicamba-tolerant seed.

-This growing season, farmers in Missouri have reported issues with Dicamba drift in startling numbers.
-From July 1, 2016 to June 29th this year, the Missouri Department of Agriculture has received 212 dicamba-related complaints.
-123 of these 212 complaints have occurred from January 2017 until June 29th.
-On July 7th, Missouri Department of Agriculture announced a temporary ban on the selling and on-farm use of dicamba, with an official statement, “The Missouri Department of Agriculture has temporarily issued a Stop Sale, Use or Removal Order on all Dicamba products in Missouri.
+During the 2017 growing season, farmers in Missouri reported issues with Dicamba drift in startling numbers.
+From July 1, 2016 to June 29th 2017, the Missouri Department of Agriculture received 212 dicamba-related complaints.
+123 of these 212 complaints occurred from January 2017 until June 29th.
+On July 7, 2017, Missouri Department of Agriculture announced a temporary ban on the selling and on-farm use of dicamba, with an official statement, “The Missouri Department of Agriculture has temporarily issued a Stop Sale, Use or Removal Order on all Dicamba products in Missouri.
 All of us at the Missouri Department of Agriculture are working to lead Missouri through the challenges we’re facing related to Dicamba drift damage.
-With any new technology, there are growing pains, and our goal is to help farmers and ranchers on both sides of the issue through them” .
-Hopefully, the ban will reduce the negative impact that Dicamba drift has on Missouri farmers this season, while bringing attention to the harmful effects pesticides have on aquatic life, soil degradation, and human health.
+With any new technology, there are growing pains, and our goal is to help farmers and ranchers on both sides of the issue through them.”
+Learn the latest on Dicamba from the Missouri Department of Agriculture here.
+Read more about Dicamba from MCE here.

 Alternatives to Pesticides